How to Apply for a Loan in 4 Easy Steps

 2. Gathering Credit Information and Documentation

 Personal credit is most often the governing factor in whether a consumer is approved for a personal loan.
 Start the loan application process by getting a free VantageScore 3.0 credit report at LendingTree.
-Applicants with the best credit may find interest rates on a personal loan this month as low as 5.99% APR.
-Minimum scores are around 620.
+Applicants with the best credit may find APRs (annual percentage rates) on personal loans as low as 3.49%.
+Minimum scores are around 500.
 For those with poor or no credit, interest rates on a personal loan may be looking at 25 percent or much higher.
 Depending on the lender, other key documents typically include:

 - Personal identification